Castles in Ireland aren’t always what they seem…

 So what about you?
 Had you heard of Kylemore Abbey before reading this?
 Have you visited?
 How was it?
 If you haven’t, does this seem like the kind of place you’d enjoy checking out?
 What do you make of the history and details?
 Do share!

 Enjoy this article and still planning your trip?
-Click here for an easy affiliate link to Ireland hotel deals, here for cheap flights to Ireland, and here for deals on Ireland rental cars, as it will give a small commission to help support this site at no cost to you.
+Click here for an easy affiliate link to Ireland hotel deals, and here for deals on Ireland rental cars, as it will give a small commission to help support this site at no cost to you.
 Happy travels!

 The author, Lillie Marshall, is a 6-foot-tall National Board Certified Teacher of English, fitness fan, and mother of two who has been a public school educator since 2003.
 She launched Around the World “L” Travel and Life Blog in 2009, and over 4.2 million readers have now visited this site.
 Lillie also runs TeachingTraveling.com and DrawingsOf.com.
 Subscribe to her monthly newsletter, and follow @WorldLillie on social media!